How to buy Inca Minerals (ICG) shares

 Have Inca Minerals 's shares ever split?

-Inca Minerals 's shares were split on a 1:20 basis on 26 August 2020.
-So if you had owned 20 shares the day before before the split, the next day you'd have owned 1 share.
+Inca Minerals 's shares were split on a 1:20 basis on 27 August 2020.
+So if you had owned 20 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Inca Minerals shares – just the quantity.
 However, indirectly, the new 1900% higher share price could have impacted the market appetite for Inca Minerals shares which in turn could have impacted Inca Minerals 's share price.

 Inca Minerals share price volatility

 Over the last 12 months, Inca Minerals 's shares have ranged in value from as little as $0.07 up to $0.16.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Inca Minerals 's is 1.7748.
-This would suggest that Inca Minerals 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Inca Minerals 's is 2.235.
+This would suggest that Inca Minerals 's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Inca Minerals overview

 Inca Minerals Limited, a junior resource company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 The company explores for gold, silver, copper, zinc, and lead deposits.
 Its flagship project is Riqueza project located in Peru.
-Inca Minerals Limited is based in Subiaco, Australia.
+The company is based in Subiaco, Australia.

 Frequently asked questions